 Matt grew up eating lemon bars, so naturally we had to make a keto version for old times sake!
-These keto lemon bars combine the tangy-ness of lemon and the sweetness of a sugar cookie base for the perfect sweet and sour dessert.
+These Keto Lemon Bars combine the tangy-ness of lemon and the sweetness of a sugar cookie base for the perfect sweet and tart dessert.
 Make these bars for the holidays or for meal prep and watch them be devoured.

 A simple cookie base as shown in the video and the recipe below makes the perfect start to any dessert.
 You can use it in place of a crust for pies, bake it on its own in cookie shape or use it for these keto lemon bars!

 Keeping it simple will allow the lemon in this recipe to shine!
-You also don’t want to cook it all the way when your first bake it stand alone.
-Since we’ll be baking it a second time once the filling has been added a partial bake will ensure it doesn’t come out dry at the very end!
+You also don’t want to cook it all the way when your first bake it since we’ll be baking it a second time once the filling has been added.
+A partial bake is essential to ensure it doesn’t come out dry at the very end!

 Don’t Skimp On The Lemon